 - Classic Double Straddle: If you ever wondered what is a double straddle in poker then read the following; This type of straddling occurs when another player on the table re-straddles after a first straddle has already been made.
 The double straddle in poker happens after the player in the UTG position makes a classic straddle, and the player on the left of UTG makes a larger straddle ( at least double the size of the first straddle).
 In this case, it would seem there are 4 blinds with the first and second straddle making for the 3rd and 4th blind.

-4 Reasons to Straddle
+4 Reasons Why you Should Straddle in Poker

 You might not see an awful lot of straddling in a game of poker, but it isn’t exactly an anomaly.
 So why do players straddle?